 |If you're paying child support under a voluntary agreement or a court order, your income from investments should not be more than $10 a week on average.|

 How do I apply to stop my payments?

 To apply to have your payments stopped, you need to:

-- ask a doctor at the hospital where you are staying to sign the form
+- ask a doctor at the hospital where you are staying to sign the form, and

-- send the form to Child Support - see "Contact us" for our addresses.
+- send the form to your nearest Child Support office.

 What if I don't qualify?

 If you don't qualify to have your payments stopped, we may still be able to reduce your payments.